marcossantiago/kubernetes-workshop/00_setup.md

 We will use `kubectl`, and `docker`.

-You can either use your own laptop, or a provided cloud VM.
+Login to the provided cloud VM which contains the necessary tools.

 ---

-### Installing Locally
+### Installing Locally (Optional)

 kubectl - https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-via-curl